France 1-0 Netherlands (aet): Périsset penalty ends Dutch reign

 Article body

-Ève Périsset converted a penalty in extra time to send France into a long-awaited first UEFA Women's EURO semi-final, in which they will face Germany on Wednesday, and end the Netherlands' reign as holders despite a stubborn showing in Rotherham.
+Ève Périsset converted a penalty in extra time to send France into a long-awaited first UEFA Women's EURO semi-final and end the Netherlands' reign as holders despite a stubborn showing in Rotherham.

 Key moments